Ten ways to use kitty litter besides in the litter box

 Holding flowers in the vase

-#5-Have you ever created your best work of art with flowers only to have them sag or fall out the minute you turn your back?
+Have you ever created your best work of art with flowers only to have them sag or fall out the minute you turn your back?
 I have and I find that putting kitty litter in first helps to keep them where they belong.
 It also allows you to change the arrangement whenever you want.
 This works best for plastic flowers because they can go through the kitty litter easier than real ones.
 Just as above, pour a generous amount of the litter into the bottom of the vase and then set your flowers as you like, making sure the stems are at least an inch and a half deep.
+If you are using real flowers, try attaching a floral tie first.
+The more kitty litter you use in your container, the more decoration you can use because the container will not be top heavy.

 Now you can have a flower arrangement for every holiday while using the same vase and in some case the same flowers.
 Just add or remove things to make another master piece for the family (and you) to enjoy.
 Also great for parties because the flower arrangements will be fast and easy to make.